mullerdavid/ctf_writeups/ecsc23_prep_hw/challenge1/WRITEUP.md

 Alternatively export that part with picotool (or manually from uf2) and manually reverse the encryption.

 # Flag
-DB{4cc3400aa0adf4d2b38d57810e1a}
+`DB{4cc3400aa0adf4d2b38d57810e1a}`

 # Fuzzing
-The chellenge was a little bit too simple.
+The challenge was a little bit too simple.
 There were solutions just pressing the button while sending `A`.